 - Baptist Hospital-Wake Forest University, Winston Salem, NC

 - Emory University-Atlanta, GA

 - Loyola University Hospital, Chicago

 - Multiple HCA hospitals

-- Most hospitals in the state of Michigan including University of Michigan and Michigan State
+- Most hospitals in Michigan, including University of Michigan and Michigan State

 What professional associations support mandated influenza vaccination among health care personnel?